thechaitanyaanand/medall/README.md

   Verify that Redis is running and check logs for errors.
 - **Push Notifications:**
   Ensure your mobile device is a physical device (push notifications do not work on simulators/emulators for iOS) and check Expo documentation.

----
+- **Chatbot Issues:**
+  - Ensure your locally running LLM (Ollama) is accessible on the correct port.
+  - Verify that the payloads match the API requirements.
+  - Use browser developer tools (Network tab) to debug API requests.
+- **Profile/Document/Reminder Endpoints:**
+  Ensure that your frontend is sending the correct field names and that your backend models and serializers match those names.

-This README provides detailed instructions and guidance, covering installation, setup, running the project, deployment, and collaboration tips.
+This README provides an in-depth guide covering installation, environment setup, project structure, running the application, deployment notes, collaboration guidelines, and troubleshooting.
+Let me know if you need further modifications or additional sections!